TuritoYuenan/KnabinoMagia/readme.md

-# Knabino Magia's Worldbuilding repository
+# Knabino Magia Repository

-Knabino Magia is a Magical girl fiction by me (Turito Yuenan) that tells the stories of magical girls from different places and culture around the planet

-This is the Worldbuilding repo, containing worldbuilding data for the fiction that can then be compiled to a [Hugo website](https://turitoyuenan.github.io/knabino-magia)

-The contents can hopefully be accessed [here](content) in Markdown format
+Worldbuilding repo for the Knabino Magia fiction

+## Contents

+The repo consists of 3 main types of contents:

+- **Magical girls** (the main character trope)
+- **Countries** (the fictional countries in the setting, with other mentioned ones)
+- Extras worldbuilding details